notificationapi-com/docs/docs/features/webhook-api.md

 You can easily configure your webhook endpoints and select which events to track through the NotificationAPI dashboard:

-1. Navigate to the Webhook Configuration section in your dashboard
+1. Navigate to the "Events Webhook" tab in the "Settings" section of the your dashboard
 2. Enter your webhook URL (e.g., `https://your-webhook-url.com`)
 3. Select the events you want to receive notifications for
 4. Click "Save Configuration"